 - A note from the health care provider indicating the need to be absent from class should be delivered to OSA on the first day a student returns to school.

 If a student is absent from small group for any reason, he/she is responsible for the material covered during the session(s).
-The student should review any posted materials and confer with classmates to understand what was missed during the absence.
+The student should review any posted materials and confer with classmates to understand what was missed during the absence. details.

 Attendance and punctuality during all aspects of clinical clerkships and rotations are expected and considered an important part of a student's evaluation.
 Students, like house staff, are expected to fulfill their educational responsibilities and their patient care responsibilities; they are accorded real roles and form an integral part of the hospital team.

 In order for a student to be approved for missed days from a clinical rotation, the following guidelines apply:

 - For anticipated absences, students must request an excused absence from the respective clerkship or rotation director in writing prior to the absence.
 This should be preceded by consultation with the clerkship/rotation director to discuss appropriateness and urgency of the request for approval to miss time from the clerkship/rotation.
 Ideally this should be done well in advance to avoid disappointment if the request is not granted.
 The written request should, at a minimum, include the time requested off, a general reason for the request and the date of the request.

 - If a student experiences an unexpected emergency, he/she must immediately notify the clerkship/rotation director and the Office of Student Affairs.

 - The clerkship/rotation director can choose to either approve/ disapprove the request for an excused absence at his/her discretion.